datawire/ambassador-docs/docs/emissary/pre-release/howtos/tracing-lightstep.md

   kubectl apply -f opentelemetry.yaml
 ```

-At this point, the OpenTelemetry collector should be setup properly and ready to send data to Lightstep.
+At this point, the OpenTelemetry Collector should be setup properly and ready to send data to Lightstep.

 ## 3. Configure the TracingService